Bussell Highway Duplication

-Traffic flowing regularly exceeds the capacity of the single carriageway section resulting in congestion and delays.
+Traffic volumes in this section exceed the capacity of the single carriageway section at times resulting in congestion and delays.

 - Geotechnical investigations